Why colour has the power to bring us joy

 Have you ever associated colour with joy?
 Have you ever noticed that certain shapes, patterns, design styles make you feel happier than others?

-This is the subject of a really fantastic Ted2018 talk by a woman named Ingrid Fetell Lee’s Where joy hides and how to find it (if you haven’t seen the video you’ll be able to view it at the end of this article).
+This is the subject of a really fantastic Ted2018 talk by Ingrid Fetell Lee’s Where joy hides and how to find it (if you haven’t seen the video there’s a link to view it at the end of this article).

 Ingrid shares her journey of discovery into what joy is and where it lives – “How do things make us feel joy?
 How do tangible things make us feel intangible joy?”

 She noticed similarities in the form of certain shapes, lots of colour, the feeling of abundance and lightness that universally connects us to the essence of joy.
 Things like balloons, bubbles, ice cream cones with sprinkles on top, or confetti.